 Hilary is a retired solicitor and retired Deputy District Judge in the County Court.
 Hilary’s focus throughout her career has been in all aspects of family work and child-related proceedings.
 Until retirement, Hilary was one of two Managing Partners at Fieldings Porter with particular responsibility for managing staff and implementing budgets.
 Hilary joined Emmaus Salford as a trustee as it was formed and continues to support the Board of Trustees with legal advice.

 Marie is a Reader of Digital Technologies at Salford Business School.
 She is also the Post Graduate Director and recent ex-President of UKAIS (UK Academy in Information System), programme leader for MSc Digital Business and MSc Managing Innovation and Information Technologies, and has teaching commitments within these areas.
 Marie has significant practical experience gained working on varied digital ‘live’ research projects, which have explored the commercial and societal implications of technological change.
 Marie also researches identity, ethics, privacy and surveillance technologies in these areas.
-This led to authoring a recently published book (with fellow trustee Alex Fenton and colleague Gordon Fletcher), Digital Strategic Transformation: a results driven approach that focused on digitally transforming SMEs.
-Marie is a big Manchester City fan and goes running and playing netball.
+This led to authoring a recently published book, Digital Strategic Transformation: a results driven approach that focused on digitally transforming SMEs.
+Marie is a big Manchester City fan and enjoys running and playing netball.
 She is married, has two sons and three dogs.

-Erin is a chartered public relations practitioner who started her career in private sector marketing and communications consultancies, but for the past ten years has worked in the National Health Service.
-She is currently Director of Corporate Affairs at NHS Oldham Clinical Commissioning Group where she oversees a portfolio including governance, equality and diversity, public affairs, human resources, organisational development and legal.
-She has a Masters degree in public relations, is a member of the Chartered Institute of Public Relations (CIPR), and served on the CIPR North West Group Committee as a volunteer for ten years, also holding a three year term as Chair.
-She was appointed to the Board of Trustees of Emmaus Salford in 2017.
+Erin is a chartered public relations practitioner who started her career in private sector marketing and communications consultancies, but for the past 13 years has worked in the National Health Service.
+She is currently Director of Corporate Affairs at NHS Greater Manchester Integrated Care where she oversees a portfolio across Oldham including governance, equality and diversity, public affairs, human resources, organisational development and legal.
+She has a Masters degree in public relations, is a fellow of the Chartered Institute of Public Relations (CIPR), and served on the CIPR North West Group Committee as a volunteer for ten years, also holding a three year term as Chair.
+She was appointed to the Board of Trustees as a volunteer Trustee and Company Director of Emmaus Salford in 2017, and as of May 2022 was elected to an unpaid Non-Executive Director position at Oldham Community Leisure.